Program Approval Policies

 (1) Applicants for provisional program approval must ensure enough time to complete all program approval requirements and be provisionally approved by the College prior to advertising and enrolling students.

-(2) The Council may consider provisional approval of a new dental assisting program in Alberta when the Registrar, or their delegate, has reviewed the program approval submission for alignment with the Dental Assisting Education Principles, conducted a site visit of the proposed program physical facilities, and deemed the proposed program as meeting the minimum requirements.
+(2) The Council may consider provisional approval of a new dental assisting program in Alberta when the Registrar & CEO, or their delegate, has reviewed the program approval submission for alignment with the Dental Assisting Education Principles, conducted a site visit of the proposed program physical facilities, and deemed the proposed program as meeting the minimum requirements.

 (3) Applicants for Program Approval must submit: